Remote repository

 -

-Create a blank project, specifying name, visibility (access to other users), configuration (creates README file) and slug if necessary:
+Create an empty project (blank project), specifying the name, visibility (access to other users), configuration (will create a README file) and indicator (slug) if necessary:

 The created project looks like this: